Nanook/GrindCore.net/README.md

 # GrindCore

-Managed C# dotnet wrapper around the Native GrindCore library - [GrindCore GitHub Repository](https://github.com/Nanook/GrindCore)
+A compression and Hashing library built the System.IO.Compression way...
+A managed dotnet wrapper around a Native library ([GrindCore](https://github.com/Nanook/GrindCore) Native).

-Published to nuget as [GrindCore](https://www.nuget.org/packages/GrindCore)
+Published to nuget as [GrindCore](https://www.nuget.org/packages/GrindCore) and supports multiple platforms.

 This library is in the early stages of development.
 There may be many breaking changes over the following months.